Find a module for your robot

 Add additional modular resources from a registry module

-Once you have added a module from the Viam registry, you can add any number of the modular resources it provides to your robot by adding new components or services configured with your modular resource’s model.
+Once you have added a module from the Viam registry, you can add any number of the modular resources it provides to your machine by adding new components or services configured with your modular resource’s model.

 You will be prompted to click Add module again while configuring the resource, though no duplicate module will be added to the modules